JasonRivers/Docker-nginx-rtmp/README.md

 # Docker-nginx-rtmp
-Docker image for an RTMP server running on nginx
+Docker image for an RTMP/HLS server running on nginx

 NGINX Version 1.9.15
 nginx-rtmp-module Version 1.1.7

 ### Configurations
 This image exposes port 1935 for RTMP Steams and has 2 channels open "live" and "testing".

+Live is also accessable via HLS on port 8080

 It also exposes 8080 so you can access http://<your server ip>:8080/stat to see the streaming statistics.